Awamori: History

 Awamori owes its existence to Okinawa's trading history.
 It originates from the Thai drink lao khao.
 The technique of distilling reached Ryukyu Kingdom, today's Okinawa, from the Ayutthaya Kingdom (roughly present-day Thailand) in the 15th century, a time when Okinawa served as a major trading intermediary between Southeast Asia, China, and Japan.
-All aamui is made from Thai (indica) rice.
 The Okinawans refined the distillation process, incorporating techniques from nearby countries, making it more suitable for the subtropical climate and incorporating the unique local black koji mold.
-From the 15th to 19th century, aamui was sent as a tribute to Okinawa's powerful neighbors, to the shogun during the Edo period, and was served to show hospitality to envoys from China.
-Strict control for the production and sale of aamui was implemented by the Ryukyu government, which only allowed the upper classes consumption and serving overseas dignitaries, including Commodore Matthew C. Perry.
+From the 15th to 19th century, awamori was sent as a tribute to Okinawa's powerful neighbors, to the shogun during the Edo period, and was served to show hospitality to envoys from China.
+Strict control for the production and sale of awamori was implemented by the Ryukyu government, which only allowed the upper classes consumption and serving overseas dignitaries, including Commodore Matthew C. Perry.

-Before April 1983, aamui was labelled as a second class shochu; it is now labelled as "authentic aamui".
+Since Okinawa's return to Japan in 1972, awamori had been labelled as "second class shochu (焼酎乙類)," but from April 1983, awamori was allowed to be labelled as "authentic awamori (本場泡盛)."
+Furthermore, in June 1995, "Ryukyu" was registered as a geographical indication (GI) for distilled spirits by the National Tax Agency of Japan, and since 2004, awamori produced in Okinawa has been labeled "Ryukyu Awamori."

-In 2017, facing declining sales in the home market, three of Okinawa's prominent aamui distilleries combined their efforts to introduce aamui to overseas markets, specifically to the US and Europe.
+In 2017, facing declining sales in the home market, three of Okinawa's prominent awamori distilleries combined their efforts to introduce awamori} to overseas markets, specifically to the US and Europe.
 The product, branded Ryukyu 1429, made its UK debut in June 2019.

 Production

-Although awamori is a distilled rice liquor, it differs from Japanese shochu in several ways. awamori is made in a single fermentation while shochu usually uses two fermentations.
-Furthermore, awaori uses Thai-style, long-grained indica crushed rice rather than the short-grained japonica usually used in shochu production.
+Although awamori is a distilled rice spirit, it differs from Japanese shochu in several ways.
+Awamori is made in a single fermentation of koji while shochu is usually made by two-step fermentation of koji and main ingredients such as sweet potatoes, barley and rice.
+Furthermore, awamori uses Thai-style, long-grained indica rice rather than the short-grained japonica usually used in shochu production.
 Finally, awamori exclusively uses black koji mold (Aspergillus luchuensis) indigenous to Okinawa, while Japanese shochu uses white (A. luchuensis var. kawachii), black (Aspergillus awamori), and yellow (Aspergillus oryzae) koji molds.